geramilo/reparations-payments-database/README.md

 `03_docs`

 		This folder contains supporting materials to help users understand and work with the dataset, including:
-		•	A codebook describing variables, definitions, and coding decisions
+		•	A codebook detailing variables, definitions, and coding decisions used in the RPD